 Yasmin - Psychological and Behavioural Sciences

-Yasmin is from Cullompton in Devon (South West England), and wrote this at the end of her second year studying Psychological and Behavioural Sciences (PBS) here at Christ’s College, Cambridge.
+Yasmin is from Cullompton, between Exeter and Taunton in Devon (South West England), and wrote this at the end of her second year studying Psychological and Behavioural Sciences (PBS) here at Christ’s College, Cambridge.
 At school, Yasmin took A-Levels in Psychology, Biology, English Literature and Philosophy & Ethics.
 Yasmin has won an upReach Ten Award at the 2018 Student Social Mobility Awards and written a blog about overcoming serious disadvantage to succeed academically.

 Why did you choose PBS?